easazade/faker_x/CONTRIBUTING.md

 );
 ```

-in formats we can define chance occurence for that format. to specify what are the chances we get a fake value from that format object as oppose to others in the same list. for example in above example getting a fake value of `full_name` generated using first format is 10 times more than the second format.
+In formats we can define chance occurrences for that format. to specify what are the chances we get a fake value from that format object as opposed to others in the same list.
+For example, in the above example, getting a fake value of `full_name` generated using the first format is 10 times more than the second format.

 ##### TypeDataSource